Cancel anytime

 Total Addressable Market (TAM)

-The total addressable market for Griffon's combined segments is estimated to be in the billions of dollars.
-Griffon is well-positioned to capture a significant portion of this TAM through its established brands and market presence.
+The TAM for home and building products is estimated to be in the hundreds of billions of dollars annually.
+Griffon is positioned to capture a percentage of this TAM through its established brands and market presence.

 Upturn SWOT Analysis